Menditect/documentation/docs/coverage-goal.md

 ### Calculate a Coverage Goal

-To calculate a Coverage Goal and create a new [Calculated Goal](coverage-calculated-goal), [execute a Test Configuration](test-configuration#execute-a-test-configuration) and enable "Coverage".
+To calculate a Coverage Goal and create a new [Coverage Calculation](coverage-calculation), [execute a Test Configuration](test-configuration#execute-a-test-configuration) and enable "Coverage".

 ### Copy name of a Coverage Goal
 - Open the list of Coverage Goals for the Application or Test Configuration.